marccanby/linguiphyr/paper/paper.md

 ## Tree Search

-Then, the user may proceed to the second page of the app, which conducts a search for the optimal tree(s) given the dataset.
+On the second page of the app, the user can conduct a search for the optimal tree(s) given the dataset.
 We use PAUP\* [@swofford2002phylogenetic] to perform tree search, a well-established package in the biological community for running parsimony and other phylogenetic analyses.
 The user may specify various optimization criteria in the app without having to write configuration files by hand, which is a big barrier to entry for many linguists.
 Nonetheless, users may download these